shekelator/Hasharet/README.md

 Planning to use Hebcal.com to get Shabbat dates and parashot (e.g. http://www.hebcal.com/hebcal/?v=1&cfg=json&nh=on&year=2013&month=11&mf=on&s=on).
 See http://www.hebcal.com/home/developer-apis for more info.

+Also hope to look at http://validatejs.org/ for validation, probably server-side.

 I'll probably make a royal poop out of this and hopefully rewrite it with Angular, Meteor, or something.